 Chris’ client-base consists primarily of companies, partnerships and LLPs and/or senior individuals within the same who find themselves facing, or who wish to avoid, significant commercial and/or employment disputes.

-In 2016 Chris succeeded in each of his five major employment-related cases to go to trial.
-In the most high-profile of these, Affinity v Ferguson and others, the Claimant discontinued its £10 million claim against Chris’ clients shortly before closing submissions.
+Chris has very extensive trial experience and is frequently instructed in cases because they are expected to go ‘all the way’, either in the High Court or in the Employment Tribunal.
+In the most high-profile of his recent trials, Affinity v Ferguson and others, the Claimant discontinued its £10 million claim against Chris’ clients shortly before closing submissions.
 In two other employment competition cases, Rush Hair v Gibson- Forbes and Decorus Ltd Penfold Chris successfully enforced restrictive covenants/ duties arising out of the employment relationship on behalf of his claimants.
 In Richards and Purves v IP Solutions Chris successfully limited the size of the award made to two former directors and employees of a company after a corporate acquisition.
 Finally in Gillespie v THT Chris won a significant victory in a whistle-blowing claim brought by his CEO client.
+Other recent trials include Bourne Rail v Ashton and Others in the High Court and Marshall v Commonwealth of Australia in the Employment Tribunal.

 Chris is often instructed in initially urgent cases where clients are looking for counsel capable of both assimilating complex business information quickly and then providing decisive and intelligible advice as to how best to proceed as well as a proven ability to get results.
-His track-record in major cases is impressive and in addition to his results in 2016 include noteworthy successes in several high-profile disputes such as:
+His track-record in major cases is impressive and include noteworthy successes in several high-profile disputes such as:

 - SBJ Lonmar v West